DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Method

-Then we use $s$ to refine classification scores to enhance the consistency between the classification and localization, which is referred to as Domain-aware Consistency Enhancing strategy.
+Then we use $s$ to refine classification scores, termed as the Domain-aware Consistency Enhancing strategy.
 Concretely, in the testing stage, given an image $I$, we feed it to the TROLN to obtain a proposals set $\mathcal{R} = \{ (box_i, s_i) \}_{i=1}^{N_p}$, where $box_i$ and $s_i$ represent the spatial coordinates and the localization score of the $i$-th proposal, $N_p$ denotes the total number of proposals.
-Simultaneously, we feed I into the trained detector, replacing the detector's proposals with R. As a result, we obtain the ROI head output $\mathcal{T} = \{ (reg_i, cls_i) \}_{i=1}^{N_p}$, where $reg_i$ and $cls_i$ denote the regression results and classification scores respectively.
-Finally, following Eq. \ref{eq:adjust}, we utilize $s_i$ to refine $cls_i$, and obtain the adjusted classification score $cls_{i}^{'}$:
+Simultaneously, we feed $I$ into the trained detector, replacing the detector's proposals with $\mathcal{R}$.
+As a result, we obtain the ROI head output $\mathcal{T} = \{ (reg_i, cls_i) \}_{i=1}^{N_p}$, where $reg_i$ and $cls_i$ denote the regression results and classification scores respectively.
+After experimenting with various forms such as squaring and other transformations, we ultimately adopt Eq. \ref{eq:adjust} to refine $cls_i$, and obtain the adjusted classification score $cls_{i}^{'}$:

 The refined output $\mathcal{T^{'}} = \{ (reg_i, cls_{i}^{'}) \}_{i=1}^{N_p}$ are used to participate NMS and evaluate the performance by following DA-Faster \cite{chen2018domain} protocol.